nickolastheodoulou/simplemachinelearning/README.md

 To run these example codes simply copy and paste any Main_Example.py into main.py and run.
 ## How to run the code ##
 Ensure all the packages are installed, set the working directory to Machine-Learning-Project and run main.py.
-If there are any problems please email me at: <nickolastheodoulou@hotmail.com>.
+If there are any problems please email us at: <nickolastheodoulou@hotmail.com> or <denisj123@hotmail.com>.